Published on Brock University (http://www.brocku.ca)

-Any non-resident of a building is considered a guest, including residents of other Brock residence buildings.
+Any non-resident of Brock Residences is considered a guest.
+Students must accompany any visitors (guests and/or fellow residents from other areas) at all times.
 Students may only have guests for 6 nights per month, with no more than 2 guests on any occasion (i.e. do not invite groups of more than 2 friends to visit you in residence at any one time).
 Guests may not visit for more than 3 nights in a row.
 In the event of an extenuating circumstance, students may ask for permission from the Residence Life Coordinator to have a guest for more nights than indicated above.
 Students must be considerate of other students who share their living space while having guests and let their roommate/unitmates know when they will be hosting a guest.
 Guests must sleep in their hosts assigned living space and not in lounges or other common spaces.

 Arrival and movement of guests: Guests must be met by their residence host at the front entrance of the host's residence (rather than inappropriately entering and wandering through residence in search of their host).
 Guests must be accompanied by their residence student host at all times during their visit.

 Orientation Week Guest Policy: Students are not permitted to have any non-Brock residence guests in the evenings during Orientation Week(from Labour Day until the following Monday).
 Students are permitted non residence guests during the day up until 6pm.
 Residence students may visit other residence buildings as guests of a resident of that residence.
 All residence students will be issued a wristband for the week which will act as identification and for the purposes of admission to Orientation Week events.
 Students must wear their wristband for the entire week, students who remove their wristband will be responsible for paying for a new wristband.